 While the Pulse shooting was the deadliest mass shooting in history, Florida is no stranger to gun violence.
 State records show that 767 gun homicides happened in Florida in 2015.
 According the The Trace, it was among the top five states with a disproportionate rate of gun homicides.

-Political accountability starts with awareness that’s not being raised about an issue that demands our understanding and sustained attention.
+This political accountability has to start with raising awareness about an issue that demands our understanding and sustained attention.
 Gun violence goes beyond police brutality and gun access.
 It stems from issues of poverty, education, criminal justice, residential segregation, and drug culture, among other factors.
 Systemic issues like these aren’t easily encapsulated in a graphic dashcam video or a trending hashtag, but they are a daily reality for millions of Americans.